Gilbert Alcohol and Drug Use Statistics

 Drug and Alcohol Laws in Gilbert

-The Arizona Opioid Epidemic Act has allowed many initiatives to curb substance misuse, overdoses, and fatalities.
+The Arizona Opioid Epidemic Act has allowed many initiatives to curb substance abuse, overdoses, and fatalities.
 Arizona is aggressive in stopping the epidemic with the following:11

 - Maricopa County Office of the Medical Examiner.
 (2020).
 2020 Annual Report.